WaliAmed/WaliAmed/README.md

 <h3 align="center">I'm a passionate Full Stack Developer</h3>

 # 💫 About Me:
-🔭 I’m currently working as a full stack javascript developer at Numu Pakistan.<br>🌱 I’m currently learning new Next Js 13 and server components.
+🔭 I’m currently working as a full stack javascript developer at Numu Pakistan.
 <br>👯 I’m looking to collaborate on **OpenSource Projects**<br>
 📫 How to reach me **https://www.linkedin.com/in/wali-ahmed-vd/**